NAU-CCL/PMCMC/README.md

 The examples subdirectory features two files designed to serve as a simple example of the code.
 The first is to generate a synthetic dataset, the second performs PMCMC on the data.

+Experiment_1 contains the files required to replicate the results and figures from Experiment 1 in the paper.
+The bash script is designed to be run in a SLURM HPC environment.
+The python script can be run on its own, but PMCMC is quite computationally intensive.

+Experiment_real_data_2022 and Experiment_real_data_2023 are folders containing the files to replicate the results on the real datasets from Arizona.
+The only difference is the data file in the directory.